 Prior to joining the firm, Brodie was an attorney in the Raleigh, North Carolina office of one of the largest international labor and employment firms in the world.

-Brodie was recognized as one of the "Best Lawyers: Ones to Watch" in 2021 for Labor and Employment Litigation and again in 2022 for Management Labor and Employment Law and Labor and Employment Litigation by The Best Lawyers in America®.
-He was named a North Carolina "Legal Elite" in 2016-2022 for Employment Litigation by Business North Carolina magazine.
-Brodie was recognized as a North Carolina “Rising Star” in the area of Employment Litigation: Defense in 2018-2022 by Super Lawyers magazine.
+Brodie was recognized by The Best Lawyers in America® in 2023 in the area of Management Employment Law.
+He was also recognized as one of the "Best Lawyers: Ones to Watch" in 2021 for Labor and Employment Litigation and again in 2022 for Management Labor and Employment Law and Labor and Employment Litigation by The Best Lawyers in America®.
+Brodie was named a North Carolina "Legal Elite" in 2016-2022 for Employment Litigation by Business North Carolina magazine.
+He was recognized as a North Carolina “Rising Star” in the area of Employment Litigation: Defense in 2018-2022 by Super Lawyers magazine.
 North Carolina Lawyers Weekly named Brodie to its "Power List 2021" for Employment Law.

 Obtained a preliminary injunction against the largest health and hospital system in Wake County, North Carolina, precluding it from enforcing overbroad restrictive covenants against a highly specialized cardiac electrophysiologist, and his new employer, allowing him to continue servicing patients in critical need of sophisticated medical care.